Discover the Greater Daytona Region

 The scenic St. Johns River is the perfect place to paddle a kayak or cast a line.
 Plus, it is linked to a number of beautiful parks along Volusia County’s western border.

 The 4-1-1 on Greater Daytona

-Enjoy the Water: One of the Greater Daytona region’s major quality of life advantages is access to water, with 47 miles of Atlantic Ocean beaches that include 23 miles of hard-packed sand you can drive on.
+- Enjoy the Water: One of the Greater Daytona region’s paramount quality of life advantages is access to water, with 47 miles of Atlantic Ocean beaches that include 23 miles of hard-packed sand you can drive on.

-Well-Connected: The region is home to one of the nation’s most user-friendly international airports and a network of corporate and general aviation facilities.
+- Well-Connected: The region is home to one of the nation’s most user-friendly international airports and a network of corporate and general aviation facilities.
 The region provides easy connectivity to other markets.
-Orlando is just an hour away, and Jacksonville is less than 1.5 hours, providing access to large-city amenities without having to live with large city hassles – and at lower price points.
+Orlando is just an hour away, and Jacksonville is less than 1.5 hours, providing access to large-city amenities without living with large city hassles and at lower price points.